-1. Train Employees in Suspicious Behavior
+1. Train Employees to Detect Suspicious Behavior

-- Look around multiple times.
+- Look around the store multiple times.

 - Avoid eye contact.